Dead End (band): 2009–2020: Reunion and You's death

-On July 3, 2009, after almost 20 years, Dead End announced they would reunite on August 15 at Jack in the Box 2009 Summer at Makuhari Messe.
-On October 1, a new album titled Metamorphosis was announced for release on November 11 by Danger Crue Records.
+On July 3, 2009, after almost 20 years, Morrie, Joe, You and Minato announced they would reunite as Dead End on August 15 at Jack in the Box 2009 Summer at Makuhari Messe.
+Morrie said the idea of a reunion first came to him when he asked his former bandmates to perform on Light & Lust, the 2006 album by his solo project Creature Creature.
+On October 1, a new Dead End album titled Metamorphosis was announced for release on November 11 by Danger Crue Records.
 Also released was a remastered release of Dead Line (also available in a limited edition including a DVD from a concert in January 1987 at Osaka Manichi Hall), SHM-CD releases of Ghost of Romance and Shambara, and reissues of Zero and Dead End on Blu-spec CDs in December, all with bonus tracks.
 They went on to perform sold-out concerts on November 17 at Osaka Big Cat and November 20 at Shibuya-AX, which Minato chose not to participate in.
 He later ceased to take part in the reunion altogether, with Shinya Yamada (Luna Sea) being support drummer before Kei Yamazaki (Venomstrip) took over the role.

 On March 20, 2010, Dead End performed on the second day of the Rock May Kan venue's 30 anniversary concert Legend of Rock May Kan at JCB Hall, along with D'erlanger and 44 Magnum.
 Two days later, they performed at the concert Third Devour at Namba Hatch in Osaka, the third in a concert series called Four Wizards Night-Crawling, joined by Gastunk, Pay Money to My Pain and Cocobat.
 In August, they performed at Rock in Japan Festival 2010 in Hitachi Seaside Park and Jack in the Box Summer 2010.